saudhussainkhand/RobotProgrammingProject/README.md

 ## Simple Planner: A* Based Path Planner with Obstacle Avoidance

-This ROS2 package implements a simple A* based path planner with obstacle avoidance capabilities.
+This Project implements a simple A* based path planner with obstacle avoidance capabilities.
 The planner uses laser scans to detect obstacles and works alongside the AMCL localization and the Nav2 stack.

 ## Project Structure